BackendBits/golangbasics/README.md

-# golangbasics - PART 1 (Basics Required to get started with Golang)
+# golangbasics - PART 1 (Getting started with Golang)

 # Table of Contents